Thartvigsen/thartvigsen.github.io/_pages/about.md

 <ul style="margin-bottom: 5px;">
 <small>
 <li> Dec 2: New AAAI paper on Semi-Supervised Knowledge Amalgamation.</li>
-<li> Dec 1: I will be joining Microsoft next year as a summer intern.</li>
+<li> Dec 1: I will be joining Microsoft next year as a PhD intern.</li>
 <li> Oct 20: New IEEE BigData paper on <a href="papers/bigdata20.pdf">Meta Word-Embeddings</a>.</li>
 <li> Oct 18: Talk at Computational Sustainability Doctoral Consortium.</li>
 <li> Sept 17: Talk at Harvard.</li>